Skip to main content

 Optimised workflows

-A key advantage of editorial system software is that it significantly enhances the efficiency of newsroom workflows regarding the creation, management, and publishing of assets and content.
-This means that content managers not only collaborate more easily and effectively thanks to the software but also make fewer mistakes, while the number of review and correction cycles is reduced.
+A key advantage of content management software is that it makes team processes for creating, managing and publishing assets and content noticeably more efficient.
+Content managers not only work together more easily and better thanks to software.
+They also make fewer mistakes, while at the same time reducing the number of coordination and correction loops.

 Centralized availability of assets and content

-An editorial system acts as a central content hub, where, in addition to individual assets, communication concepts, editorial plans for social media and other channels, as well as content in various stages (draft or final), are stored.
-This provides editors with an up-to-date overview of planned, current, and completed activities at all times.
+An editorial system acts as a central content hub that stores individual assets in various stages (draft or finalised) as well as communication concepts, editorial plans for social media and other channels.
+This gives editors an up-to-date overview of planned, current and completed measures at all times.

 How do various editorial systems differ?

-The choice of an editorial system for a newsroom depends on individual needs.
-Smaller editorial teams might manage well with an Excel spreadsheet or the integrated features of their content management system (CMS).
-Larger newsrooms in companies and journalistic organizations, however, require a tool that better addresses their specific needs.
-In the field of editorial planning in the media industry, the market is still relatively untapped.
-Differences between the available editorial tools primarily include:
+The type of editorial system a company chooses depends on its individual needs.
+Smaller newsrooms may be able to get by with an Excel list or the integrated functions in their content management system (CMS).
+Larger newsrooms in companies and journalistic editorial offices, on the other hand, require a tool that better addresses their specific needs.
+In the area of editorial topic planning in the media industry, the market is still quite undeveloped.
+There are differences between the available editorial tools, particularly with regard to

 • Customizing,